 Unless you live in a city that is going through a brief period of hyper-economic growth, a decade is usually how long it takes to profit from homeownership, if ever.

-The fact that interests take up a huge portion of mortgage payments until you’re about two third of the way towards the finish line certainly doesn’t help.
+The fact that interest makes up a huge portion of mortgage payments until you’re about two-thirds of the way towards the finish line certainly doesn’t help.

 Despite what TV commercials will have you believe, buying a home is more than slamming a $20,000 cheque on a 20-foot-long walnut dining table and exclaiming “I’m going to take it” with a finger pointing up at the “recently replaced” roof.

 Similarly, selling a home requires a tad more effort than displaying a chintzy “For Sale” sign on the front lawn and waiting for potential buyers to take the bait.

 Nobody likes to talk about the dreaded money drain and open-ended time suck at the core of any housing transaction.
 But I’m going to.

 Driving to and from open houses isn’t how anyone envisions their ideal Saturday afternoon.
 Foregone leisure times aside, those trips to the gas stations get old and costly fast.

 And let’s not forget the exorbitant land transfer taxes and legal fees that homebuyers need to budget for, on top of saving for a 6-figure down payment.

 Home sellers’ wallets suffer even worse injuries.
 Staging costs, sales commission, and legal fees alone are estimated to be 5% to 10% of a home’s worth.